cryptpad/cryptpad/docs/ARCHITECTURE.md

 ## Transport

-Cryptpad was initially written to use [websockets](https://en.wikipedia.org/wiki/WebSocket) for transportation of messages.
+CryptPad was initially written to use [websockets](https://en.wikipedia.org/wiki/WebSocket) for transportation of messages.

 Since a relay server is indispensable in this model, that server doubles as the **History Keeper**, and implements a datastore.